robotsorcerer/robotsorcerer.github.io/codes.md

 Nicely computes the [Vandermonde matrix](http://www.math.umn.edu/~garrett/m/algebra/notes/17.pdf), Savitzky-Golay [differentiation filters](http://www.wire.tu-bs.de/OLDWEB/mameyer/cmr/savgol.pdf) and smoothing coefficients for any noisy, and sequential signal.
 It is a textbook implementation of the Savitzky-Golay filter algorithm following Sophocles and Orfanidis treatment in their book.

 It can be run offline with collected data but needs slight tweaking if it must be run with on-line data in real time.
-Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort, I presume.
+Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort.
 Please submit all feedbacks via my [github repo issues page](https://github.com/lakehanne/Savitzky-Golay/issues).

 Reference: Sophocles J. Orfanidis, INTRODUCTION TO SIGNAL PROCESSING, Prentice-Hall, 1995, Chapter 8.